robotsorcerer/Savitzky-Golay/README.md

 *  `MatrixXi vander(const int F)`

-    -computes the [vandermonde matrix](https://en.wikipedia.org/wiki/Vandermonde_matrix) and the polynomial of basis vectors and flips it column-wise from left to right
+    - computes the [vandermonde matrix](https://en.wikipedia.org/wiki/Vandermonde_matrix) and the polynomial of basis vectors and flips it column-wise from left to right

 *   `MatrixXf B = MatrixXf sgdiff(int k, double F)`